akosnikhazy/snippets/README.md

 # snippets
-just small code snippets, little solutions, every file as is
+Just small code snippets, little solutions, every file as is.

+Feel free to use them wherever you want.
+All of these were useful to me at some point.